USS Anzio (CVE-57): Gilbert and Marshall Islands

-Coral Sea was underway on 3 January 1944, for a series of exercises in Hawaiian waters.
-After final fitting out, she sailed on 22 January, in Task Group 52.9 (TG 52.9) and arrived in the vicinity of Kwajalein, on 31 January, two days after aircraft of the Fast Carrier Task Force began pounding airfields on the atoll.
+Coral Sea was underway on 3 January 1944, conducting exercises off of Hawaii between 12 January and 17 January.
+After a final fitting out, she sailed on 22 January, in Task Group 52.9, and arrived in the vicinity of Kwajalein, on 31 January, two days after aircraft of the Fast Carrier Task Force began pounding airfields on the atoll.
 She provided direct and indirect air support for the amphibious landings.
-On 24 February, the escort carrier set course for Eniwetok, but was recalled to Hawaii, and arrived at Pearl Harbor, on 3 March.
+On 5 February, the escort carriers were ordered into Kwajalein lagoon to refuel and rearm.
+On 24 February, she set course for Eniwetok, but she was later recalled to Pearl Harbor, arriving on 3 March.